samheinz/Not-Phising-You/react_calendar/README.md

 # README

-React-Calendar is a small calendar project I have made to dive into integrating a React with Rails.
+React-Calendar is a small calendar project I have made to explore integrating React.js with Ruby on Rails.